Shared Flavors , Shared Memories

 From spotless supermarket shelves to whole animals at the market, a quiet shift in how we see meat reveals more than just what we eat.

-I still remember when I was introduced to körömpörkölt, a dish made from trotters.
-When I was given a piece to try, something slipped out of my mouth.
+I was given a piece of körömpörkölt, a dish made from trotters.
+Something slipped out of my mouth.
 Only then did I realize it was part of the nail.
-Apparently, even by Hungarian standards, it wasn’t supposed to be there.
+Apparently, even by Hungarian standards, it wasn't supposed to be there.
 But somehow, on my very first bite, it ended up with me.
-Lucky me, I thought.
-It was a very direct reminder of what I was eating.

 Hungarian liver and blood sausages (hurka) stacked in a glass baking dish.